hms-dbmi/RaMeDiES/README.md

 * :exclamation: **Operating System:** Linux distribution; compatibility on MacOS is not guaranteed, and Windows is not supported.

 ## :sparkles: Configuration
 Edit the configuration `cfg.py` file to include the full path to your local installation of this repository.
-All scripts expect this variable to end with a forward slash `/`.

 ```
 script_directory = "/full/path/to/github/repo/RaMeDiES/"